Effect-TS/effect/packages/platform/README.md

 ## POST

-To make a POST request, you can use the `Http.request.post` function provided by the `HttpClient` module.
+To make a POST request, you can use the `HttpClientRequest.post` function provided by the `HttpClient` module.
 Here's an example of how to create and send a POST request:

 ```ts
 import { NodeRuntime } from "@effect/platform-node"